SoftwareDefinedBuildings/smap/python/doc/drivers.rst

 In addition to whatever configuration options your driver may take, ``FetchDriver`` takes two options: ``Uri`` and ``Rate``.
-The driver attempts to load data from the specified uri every rate seconds.
+The driver attempts to load data from the specified URI every rate seconds.

 The driver currently understands three URI schemes: